 INSERT INTO orders (id, user_id, value) VALUES (1, 1, 100); INSERT INTO users (u_id, name, last_name) VALUES (1, 'John', 'Smith');

-ON clause uses a non-key column on the left-hand side instead of the primary key of the left input table.
+Note that the ON clause uses a non-key column on the left-hand side instead of the primary key of the left input table.
 The result table will inherit the primary key of the left input table:

 ORDERS_WITH_USERS <ID INT PRIMARY KEY, USER_ID INT, VALUE BIGINT, U_ID INT, NAME VARCHAR, LAST_NAME VARCHAR>